Bernardo-MG/symbaroum-dev-docs/model/character.md

 Some rituals allow summoning or creating creatures.
 These have their own stat block.

+Magical powers have their own set of stats, such as attacks which increase in power as the power level increases.

 ## Aspects

 The aspects cover all these: